andy-guttridge/tribehub_drf/testing.md

 </p>

 ### Test 9
-When logged in as *chief1* (a user with family_admin status), submitting the following data via this endpoint should result in 400 error with detailed error message ('Usernames cannot exceed 150 characters')
+When logged in as *chief1* (a user with tribe admin status), submitting the following data via this endpoint should result in 400 error with detailed error message ('Usernames cannot exceed 150 characters')
 ```
 {
     "username":"wpjpluihyszpffsmgrfyouhjgqainqqqlwlffbafdxvdrjbqzokkmuhuyrbotjhmktvgnpbestastfkeutvltyagpbyuapkeuwqgkczbzzzzqzsffaexaojgvjsmcimbjsiyscvrkrgzdtzizdblvpvlvcwqrjlg",